dragon-dune/dragon-dune/dragon-dune.md

 1. The next player in player order becomes the Emperor.
 1. The next player (in player order) after the current Starting Player becomes the Starting Player for the next turn.
-2. If any unallied  player controls three castles, or if any alliance controls four castles, then they have won the game.
+2. If any player controls three castles, or if any alliance controls four castles, then they have won the game.
 3. If 8 turns have passed without a winner, then the Orcs win.
 4. If then game has not ended, then it goes back to the Dragon Round.